hdShang/arxiv-daily/docs/cs-AI/2025-09-10/papers/250908785v1-narrative-guided-reinforcement-learning-a-platform-for-studying-lang.md

 ---
 layout: default
-title: Narrative-Guided Reinforcement Learning: A Platform for Studying Language Model Influence on Decision Making
+title: "Narrative-Guided Reinforcement Learning: A Platform for Studying Language Model Influence on Decision Making"
 ---

 # Narrative-Guided Reinforcement Learning: A Platform for Studying Language Model Influence on Decision Making